 Man sentenced in purchase of bullets used in killing rampage

-A man accused of buying the bullets another man used to kill three people at random has been sentenced to 12 to 40 years in prison.
-Robert Jourdain, 22, of Easton, apologized Monday as he was sentenced in Lehigh County Court after pleading guilty last month to conspiracy to commit third-degree murder.
+An eastern Pennsylvania man accused of having purchased the bullets another man used to kill three people at random has been sentenced to 12 to 40 years in prison.
+Twenty-two-year-old Robert Jourdain of Easton was sentenced Monday in Lehigh County after pleading guilty last month to conspiracy to commit third-degree murder.

 Add your comments below